 Both firmware updating as well as changing settings is normally done with VictronConnect.

-It is not possible to remotely change settings.
-Neither from the command line.
+VictronConnect Remote allows remote changing of settings.
+It is not available from the command line.

 See the ccgx root access page for an explanation on how to connect to the command line.